PhilipYip1988/python-tutorials/005_numeric_datatypesb/readme.md

 ## Binary Data Model Operators

 The binary operators will carry out the mathematical operation for there real components and imaginary components, treating the real and imaginary components as seperate variables.
-This canbe seen with addition and subtraction:
+This can be seen with addition and subtraction:

 $$(2+1j)+(3-2j)=(2+3)+(1-2)j=5-1j$$